 - Reminding stakeholders of the agreed-upon scope

-- Outline the milestones to meet project goals
+- Outline the project milestones to meet project goals

 - Provide transparency and accountability